tom-howard/ros2/docs/course/part3.md

 In this exercise we'll look at how we can launch the above launch file *and* our `move_circle.py` node simultaneously from a single `ros2 launch` command...

-1. Make sure you're in the `launch` directory of your `part3_beyond_basics` package, we can actually use a `colcon` command to get us to the root of the package directory:
+1. Make sure you're in the `launch` directory of your `part3_beyond_basics` package.
+First, navigate into the package root:

     ***
     **TERMINAL 1:**
     ```bash
-    colcon_cd part3_beyond_basics
+    cd ~/ros2_ws/src/part3_beyond_basics
     ```

-    ... and `cd` to get us into the `launch` directory from there:
+    ... and then into the `launch` directory from there:

     ```bash
     cd launch/